chm-diederichs/learntocrypto-exercise/README.md

 # learntocrypto-exercise

-My solution to the [learntocrypto workshop](https://github.com/sodium-friends/learntocrypto)
+My solution to the [learntocrypto workshop](https://github.com/sodium-friends/learntocrypto).

 `bank.js` script outlines a basic bank capable of supporting multiple customers securely.
-`teller.js` is a CLI tool to communicate with `bank.js`.
+`teller.js` is a CLI tool to communicate with `bank.js` over a TCP server.

 Run `bank.js` with:
 ```javascript